Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack/Readme.md

 Open it in your browser, and make sure your firewall rules allow HTTP port 80.

 ![(pics/kubeflow_dashboard1.png](pics/kubeflow_dashboard1.png)

+You can monitor Kubeflow cluster by looking at the Kubernetes status, you might need to wait to let the pods create containers and start.

 For more information see [Installing Kubeflow on Azure](https://www.kubeflow.org/docs/azure/deploy/install-kubeflow/)